Skip to content

 WPC fencing is low-maintenance, but some care helps it last even longer.
 Here are some tips:

-- Clean the fence yearly with soap and water.
+• Clean the fence yearly with mild soap and water.

 Seasonal Care and Adaptation for WPC Fencing

 WPC fencing adapts well to seasonal changes.
 In spring, give it a good cleaning to remove winter grime.
-Summer is a good time to check for any damage from spring storms.
+This is also a good time to check for any winter damage.

 In fall, clear away fallen leaves to prevent staining.
+This is also a good time to do another cleaning before winter.
 Winter requires little care, but check for ice damage after storms.
-WPC fencing handles temperature changes well, so it won't expand or contract much.

 For areas with extreme weather, consider additional care.
 In very hot climates, provide shade if possible.
 In snowy regions, gently remove heavy snow buildup from the top of the fence.